-Modern land seismic acquired with single sensors or small requires significant pre-stack enhancement. arrays Separating signal and noise appears to be an insurmountable challenge when reflections become broken up and invisible while scattered noise dominates.
-Local multidimensional stacking can successfully identify and enhance weak signals on pre-stack seismic data (Buzlukov and Landa, 2013; Bakulin et al, 2018).
-While massive multidimensional stacking methods summing hundreds and thousands of traces are efficient at finding events in the noisy original data, they are infrequently used in mainstream seismic processing because of undesired side effects: 1) Original amplitudes at each receiver point are biased (heavily averaged); 2) Data is overly smoothed and important local traveltimes or amplitudes features characterizing near surface or subsurface are distorted; 3) Higher frequencies are suppressed during beamforming/local stacking.
-Beamforming is often used to condition the data for deriving time processing parameters (Bakulin and Erickson 2017), but distortions introduced by local stacking are typically considered as too severe for reliable quantitative analysis.
-Here we propose an alternative approach that uses massively beamformed data as a "signal guide" and "corrects' corrupted data but only to the extent required for conventional methods to work.
+Modern land seismic acquired with single sensors or small arrays requires significant prestack enhancement.
+Separating signal and noise appears to be an insurmountable challenge when reflections become broken up and invisible while scattered noise dominates.
+Local multidimensional stacking can successfully identify and enhance weak signals on prestack seismic data (Buzlukov and Landa, 2013; Bakulin et al. 2018).
+While massive multidimensional stacking methods summing hundreds and thousands of traces are efficient at finding events in the noisy original data, they are infrequently used in mainstream seismic processing because of undesired side effects: 1) Original amplitudes at each receiver point are biased (heavily averaged); 2) Data is overly smoothed and important local traveltimes or amplitudes features characterizing near surface or subsurface are distorted; 3) higher frequencies are suppressed during beamforming/local stacking.
+Beamforming is often used to condition the data for deriving time processing parameters (Bakulin and Erickson, 2017), but distortions introduced by local stacking are typically considered as too severe for reliable quantitative analysis.
+Here we propose an alternative approach that uses massively beamformed data as a "signal guide" that "corrects" corrupted data but only to the extent required for conventional methods to work.